 Poas volcano is 2,708 m high stratovolcano – e.g. conical volcano made of material erupted by the volcano itself.
-Volcano is erupting diverse lavas – in this respect it is called basaltic-andesite volcano.
+The volcano is erupting diverse lavas – in this respect, it is called basaltic-andesite volcano.

-Poas volcano is one of the most popular tourist destinations in Costa Rica with well developed tourism infrastructure and preserved by the Poas Volcano National Park (area 6,500 ha).
-Tourists are attracted by the unusual diversity of landscape: here lush tropical forest is located next to a lifeless landscape created by acid fog.
+Poas volcano is one of the most popular tourist destinations in Costa Rica with well-developed tourism infrastructure and preserved by the Poás Volcano National Park (area 6,500 ha).
+Tourists are attracted by the unusual diversity of landscape: here the lush tropical forest is located next to a lifeless landscape created by acid fog.